-The physical examination seeks to determine one’s heart, lung, and musculoskeletal health through a series of exercises.
+The physical examination seeks to determine one’s heart, lung, and musculoskeletal health through various exercises.
 These exercises may test heart strength, arm strength, leg strength, body composition, and more.
-The test seeks to determine one’s ability to perform well under intense physical duress.
+The test determines one’s ability to perform well under intense physical duress.

-In addition to a physical examination, the 1582 exam includes several medical screenings to ensure firefighters’ are at the peak of health.
+In addition to a physical examination, the 1582 exam includes several medical screenings to ensure firefighters are at peak health.
 These screenings may include cancer screening, blood analysis, urinalysis, pulmonary function test, chest x-ray, EKG, infectious disease screening, vision test, and audiometric exams.
-These medical screenings are essential to providing a more complete picture of firefighters’ health and potential for developing long-term illness and disease.
+These medical screenings are essential to providing a complete picture of firefighters’ health and potential for developing long-term illness and disease.

-The 1582 exam serves as a holistic approach to ensuring that firefighters are physically and mentally equipped to face the challenges of their calling.
+The 1582 exam is a holistic approach to ensuring that firefighters are physically and mentally equipped to face the challenges of their calling.
 By evaluating cardiovascular, respiratory, and musculoskeletal health, these comprehensive assessments provide numerous occupational and health benefits to firefighters.